stegro/jeopardyML/README.md

 show for your friends.
 Offline, no server, no garbage, no installation, data and rendering is separated.
 You just have to open a single file in your webbrowser.
+All the rendering is done by the browser via XSLT, XHTML, CSS and Javascript.

 This does not come with any game data, it is up to you to invent categories, clues and solutions.